The responsible rabbit owner’s guide

 Just like humans, rabbits have very specific needs when it comes to their nutrition.
 Choosing a high-quality, balanced diet and knowing how much they should eat is crucial in maintaining their weight, preventing further health issues and making sure their body gets all the nutrients it needs.

-Read our complete guide to your rabbit’s nutritional needs to find out if they’re eating correctly.
+Read our complete guide to your rabbit’s nutritional needs to find out more.

-Pet-proofing the home and garden
+Rabbit-proofing your home and garden

 Whether they live indoors or out, rabbits can be very curious and keen to explore their environment.
 While they find different sights, smells and sounds highly stimulating, they’re not always aware that their inquisitive nature can land them in trouble.

-- Keep medications, cleaning products and other hazardous chemicals in high cupboards, well out of reach.
+• Keep medications, cleaning products and other hazardous chemicals in high cupboards, well out of reach

-- Use a cable tidy to clear away loose cables and wires, or hide them behind furniture to prevent chewing.
+• Use a cable tidy to clear away loose cables and wires or hide them behind furniture to prevent chewing

-- Make sure you have secure fencing around your garden without any gaps a rabbit could wriggle through.
-Speak to your vet for advice on rabbit-proofing your garden.
+• Make sure you have secure fencing around your garden without any gaps a rabbit could wriggle through.
+Speak to your vet for advice on rabbit-proofing your garden

-- Be mindful of the plants in your garden as some can be toxic to rabbits.
+• Be mindful of the plants in your garden as some can be toxic to rabbits

-- Fence off any ponds and water features to prevent drowning.
+• Fence off any ponds and water features to prevent drowning

 Microchipping rabbits